Skip to main content

 User-locked profiles

-We recommend user-locked profiles for most use-cases, especially mobile and desktop devices that one particular user exclusively uses.
+We recommend user-locked profiles for most use cases, especially mobile and desktop devices one user exclusively uses.

 Auto-login profiles

-We recommend auto-login profiles in situations where you don’t enter user credentials manually, such as headless servers or unattended systems.
+We recommend auto-login profiles when you don’t manually enter user credentials, such as headless servers or unattended systems.

-These connection profiles contain a unique client private key, unique client certificate, and all the necessary certificates, keys, and instructions to successfully establish the VPN tunnel.
+These connection profiles contain a unique client private key and certificate and all the necessary certificates, keys, and instructions to successfully establish the VPN tunnel.
 The authentication process requires the private key and client certificate—no additional credentials are needed.
-If you enable MFA, it may be required.
+However, if you enable MFA, it may be required.

 Server-locked profiles

-We recommend server-locked profiles for shared devices such as computers in a university or library, where you establish an OpenVPN connection with your credentials, and you don’t wish to import a connection profile specific for your user account.
+We recommend server-locked profiles for shared devices such as computers in a university or library.
+In these cases, you establish an OpenVPN connection with your credentials and don’t wish to import a connection profile specific to your user account.

 • Profiles can be used with any VPN client that supports the OpenVPN protocol.